 The work is never finished.
 The telephone is ringing off the hook and appointments with customers must be rescheduled.
 It is therefore useful to define working hours to some extent and to draw up guidelines.
 For example, plan to start an hour earlier, so that you can work in peace while your children are still sleeping.
 Or end your working day a little earlier if you notice that your concentration is lost.

 Take short breaks, get some fresh air or talk through the day while enjoying a cup of coffee.
 It is important to regularly interrupt your work while working from home.
 Every 90 minutes, preferably 15 minutes.
-This not only pleases your concentration, it also increases your creativity and decision-making.
+This not only pleases your concentration, it also increases your creativity, decision-making and working from home productivity.

 Just do some laundry in between or tidy up the attic; now that you work from home, you can easily pick up a number of household tasks in between.
 “Would I do this if I were in the office now?”
 If the answer is no, do this job at a later time – as soon as your work tasks are done or when you have a day off.